-The LTM4630 device is operated over a range of frequencies to improve power conversion efficiency.
-It is recommended to operate the module at 500kHz over the output range for the best efficiency and inductor current ripple
+The LTM4630-1 device is operated over a range of frequencies to improve power conversion efficiency.
+It is recommended to operate the module at 500kHz over the output range for the best efficiency and inductor current ripple.

-The LTM4630 switching frequency can be set with an external resistor from the f{SET} pin to SGND.
-An accurate 10 μ A current source into the resistor will set a voltage that programs the frequency or a DC voltage can be

-Figure 3.
-Examples of 2-Phase, 4-Phase, and 6-Phase Operation with PHASMD Table applied.
-Figure 5 shows a graph of frequency setting verses programming voltage.
-An external clock can be applied to the MODE_PLLIN pin from 0V to $INTV{CC}$ over a frequency range of 400kHz to 780kHz.
+The LTM4630-1 switching frequency can be set with an external resistor from the f{SET} pin to SGND.
+An accurate $10\mu A$ current source into the resistor will set a voltage that programs the frequency or a DC voltage can be applied.
+Figure 7 shows a graph of frequency setting verses programming voltage.
+An external clock can be applied to the MODE_PLLIN pin from 0V to INTV{CC} over a frequency range of 400kHz to 780kHz.
 The clock input high threshold is 1.6V and the clock input low threshold is 1V.
-The LTM4630 has the PLL loop filter components on board.
+The LTM4630-1 has the PLL loop filter components on board.
 The frequency setting resistor should always be present to set the initial switching frequency before locking to an external clock.
 Both regulators will operate in continuous mode while being externally clock.